AppFlowy-IO/AppFlowy-Cloud/doc/DEPLOYMENT.md

 - Minimum 2GB Ram (4GB Recommended)
 - Ports 80/443 available
 - Because AppFlowy-Cloud will have to be running persistently (or at least whenever users need access), it's probably a good idea to run it on a non-end user device.
-It is best if you already have a home server(check software requirements), but if you don't, you can also deploy it on a cloud compute services as host server such as
+It is best if you already have a home server (check software requirements), but if you don't, you can also deploy it on a cloud compute service as host server such as
     - [Amazon EC2](https://aws.amazon.com/ec2/) or
     - [Azure Virtual Machines](https://azure.microsoft.com/en-gb/products/virtual-machines/)